Tofutush/oc-webring/en/join.md

 ### Open a PR

-Edit [this file](https://github.com/Tofutush/oc-webring/blob/main/_data/sites.json) in the Github repo to include all the required info.
+If you know JSON, you can edit [this file](https://github.com/Tofutush/oc-webring/blob/main/_data/sites.json) in the Github repo.
+The template is in the README file.

 ### Form

+Fill out this form:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScoA00ADtbuLFsfY9MOCebgei40PBo3zckfIOVyzQyjCY3-GA/viewform?embedded=true" width="800" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 After you've submitted either the PR or the form, you can add the widget to your site.